shambhavimalik/ResNet50/README.md

 - Implement the basic building blocks of ResNets.
 - Put together these building blocks to implement and train a state-of-the-art neural network for image classification.

-We build ResNet 50 model and use it to perform Image Classification on SIGNS dataset.
+We build ResNet 50 model using Keras and use it to perform Image Classification on SIGNS dataset.